Why Ibbel Dibbel

 These days I limit myself to canvas, wood and paper.

 I work very intuitively.
 I start with choosing the size of a canvas or canvas board.
-The background I make for a new painting is usually influenced by the painting I have worked on before.
+The background I make for a new painting is usually influenced by the painting I worked on before.
 Like using the same colors or doing something completely different, as a reaction to the previous work.